Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CloudDatabase.md

 ### Workload
 YCSB SF=1
     Type: ycsb
-    Duration: 773s
+    Duration: 378s
-    Code: 1730133803
+    Code: 1732808631
     This includes no queries.
 YCSB runs the benchmark This experiment compares run time and resource consumption of YCSB queries.
     Workload is 'A'.
 Number of rows to insert is 1000000.
-Number of operations is 10000000.
+Number of operations is 1000000.
 Batch size is ''.
     YCSB is performed using several threads and processes.
 Target is based on multiples of '16384'.
 Factors for loading are [4].
 Factors for benchmarking are [4].
     System metrics are monitored by a cluster-wide installation.
-    Benchmark is limited to DBMS ['YugabyteDB'].
+    Benchmark is limited to DBMS ['DatabaseService'].
     Import is handled by 8 processes (pods).
     Loading is fixed to cl-worker19.
     Benchmarking is fixed to cl-worker19.